Lifting an Adventra 50mm

 Then sit down and watch this video we recorded in a live stream of us lifting one of our Adventras with Pedders.
 I know the video is long so we added skippable click to points throughout the video with titles of what’s happening in that section so you can skip to parts you’re interested in.

-It is extremely common that after lift and you drive for a couple days especially once you hit the highway that the original CV’s will leak out everywhere and create a mess underneath your vehicle, don’t worry this is quite normal and it is because your vehicle for its whole life has been used to one height position suddenly everything has changed so it finds a spot to leak out of.
+It is common that after lift and you drive for a couple of days especially once you hit the highway the original CV’s will leak worn-down grease out everywhere and create a mess underneath your vehicle, don’t worry this is quite normal and it is because your car for its whole life has been used to one height position suddenly everything has changed so it finds a spot to leak out of.
 It is easily resolved by cutting the clips that hold the boots on and repacking with new CV grease and cable tieing back on.
-It is very likely if your vehicle is over 175,000km’s and its still using factory CV’s this was a good idea to repack anyway.
+Most Adventra’s now days will need them regardless of kilometers traveled, purely just due to age.